PasCCode/Notes/Removals.md

 ### Outdated Content

 - anyone can use this tool to update search results showing information that is no longer present on a page

+### SafeSearch Filtering

+- the **SafeSearch Filtering** section in Search Console shows a history of pages the the site that were reported by Google users as adult content